There is certainly a big difference between a spreadsheeter and a financial modeler.

 I even saw a list of formulas on the axis of evil by a leading accounting firm, yet a world champion proceeded to use one of those “evil” formulas in his demonstration during a Modeloff Global Training Camp.

-So it would be very dangerous for me to even attempt drawing such a hard line.
+So it would be very dangerous for me to even attempt drawing such a hard line but I can certainly attempt to layout a framework.

-But I can certainly explain and give readers food for thought when looking at the mindset of the two, which is more based on me having met thousands of them across Australia and HK.
+I will try explain and give readers food for thought when looking at the mindset of the two, which is more based on me having met thousands of Excel users across Australia, South Africa, Sri Lanka, India and Hong Kong.

-Having previously transitioned myself from a spreadsheeter to a professional modeler, I can’t even say exactly when it was that I moved over to the other (perhaps dark) side…perhaps the day I unplugged my mouse and started to use only shortcut keys.
-Or was it the day I learnt Index(Match) and no longer used Vlookup or perhaps Offset or my first copy/paste and goal seek macros….nah…has to be a data table or a Solver driven button….see the problem.
+Having previously transitioned myself from a spreadsheeter to a professional modeler, I can’t even say exactly when it was that I moved over to the other (perhaps dark) side.

-Here is a short list that hopefully helps people assess personally where they might be and what might need to change to progress toward improving their potential as a Financial Modeler.
+Here is a short list that hopefully helps people assess personally where they might be and what might need to change to progress toward improving themselves toward being as a Financial Modeler and away from being a Spreadsheeter

 Believes he/she has little if any errors in their spreadsheet and denies or avoids thinking about them.